Mission

 1986

-James C. Naylor, a quantitative psychologist, comes to OSU from Purdue to Chair the Department of Psychology.
+James C. Naylor, a quantitative psychologist, comes to Ohio State from Purdue University to serve as chair of the Department of Psychology.

 1989

-Lazenby Hall is renovated providing new lecture space, research labs, and academic and staff offices.
+Lazenby Hall is renovated, providing new lecture space for the department, as well as research labs and academic and staff offices.

 1997

-John Cacioppo, a social neuroscientist, serves as interim chair.
+John Cacioppo, a social neuroscientist, serves as interim chair of the department.

 1998

-Richard E. Petty, a social psychologist, becomes department chair.
+Richard E. Petty, a social psychologist, becomes chair of the department.

 1999

-Psychology wins OSU Selective Investment competition and a $1 million budget for new faculty hires.
+The Department of Psychology wins the Ohio State Selective Investment competition and receives a $1 million budget for new faculty hires.

 2001

-Board of Trustees authorizes funds for the construction of a new psychology building connected to Lazenby.
+The university Board of Trustees authorizes funds for the construction of a new psychology building connected to Lazenby Hall.

 2002